Romashkaa/telekit/docs/tutorial/13_telekit_dsl_syntax.md

     // -- Required --

     title   = "📖 FAQ - Frequently Asked Questions";
-    message = "Here are some common examples to help you get started:";
+    message = "Here are answers to common questions to help you get started:";

     // -- Optional --